andy-maier/pytest-easy-server/docs/usage.rst

 the file system.
 The functionality also works if the vault file is not encrypted, but the normal case should be that you keep it encrypted.
 If you store the vault file in a repository, make sure it is encrypted.

-**TODO: Add functionality to warn or error out if the vault file is not encrypted.**

 The vault password is protected in the following ways: